deckhouse/deckhouse/modules/040-control-plane-manager/docs/FAQ.md

 ## etc backup and restore

+### What is done automatically

+CronJob `kube-system/d8-etcd-backup-*` is automatically started at 00:00 UTC+0.
+The result is saved in `/var/lib/etcd/etcd-backup.snapshot` on all nodes with `control-plane` in the cluster (master nodes).

 ### How do make etcd backup?

 Login into any control-plane node with `root` user and use next script: